Skip to Content

 5. Shwesandaw Pagoda (sunrise and sunset)

 As the tallest pagoda in all of Bagan, stretching up 328 feet (100m), Shwesandaw is a massively popular attraction.
 It is known to get super crowded approaching the sunset hours – so to get a good spot, we say arrive before 4:30 pm.
-Though to avoid all crowds entirely, visit it during the middle of the day and be treated to the breath-taking landscape of Bagan.
-Take a walk around the temple and observe the ancient city from high above, as well as spotting hot air balloons which ascend across the sky.
+Though to avoid all crowds entirely, visit it during the middle of the day and be treated to the breathtaking landscape of Bagan.
+Take a walk around the temple and observe the ancient city from high above, as well as spot hot air balloons that ascend across the sky.

 The pagoda is based in central Bagan.
 There are no public transport routes that bring you up to the temple, so you can get there by either walking, cycling, or even a horse carriage ride.
-The Ruby True Hotel and Ostello Bello Bagan Hostel we discuss below are roughly 50 minutes walk away.
+The Ruby True Hotel and Ostello Bello Bagan Hostel (mentioned below) are roughly 50 minutes walk away.

 Shwezigon Pagoda is a gorgeous gold temple in Bagan, Myanmar